-While many forms of compensation after an accident are straightforward, the tort claim process can be confusing.
-Tort claims are often complicated because they provide compensation for some expenses that can be difficult to assign monetary value to.
+While many forms of compensation after an accident are straightforward, the tort claim process can often seem complex and confusing.
+Tort claims are unique because they involve seeking compensation for various types of damages, some of which are difficult to quantify in monetary terms.

-While loss of wages and injury treatment expenses can be easily calculated, other forms of compensation like loss of earning opportunity and pain and suffering are more difficult to determine.
-Below, you’ll find out more about how tort claims are settled.
+For example, while loss of wages and medical treatment costs are generally straightforward to calculate, other forms of compensation, such as loss of earning opportunity and pain and suffering, can be much harder to determine.
+Below, you’ll find a comprehensive overview of how tort claims are processed and settled.

 Who Can File a Tort Claim?